Find out what you need to know before you do the Firearms Safety Course.

 The booking service is run by the New Zealand Mountain Safety Council.

-Find out where and when a Firearms Safety Course is happening near you:
+Find out where and when a firearms safety course is happening near you:

 Theory test and practical training – Firearms safety programme website